- Educate students to effectively use quantitative and analytical methods and the language of mathematics.

 Disclaimer: The Planning Sheet is designed as a guide for student's planning their course selections.
 The information on this page provides only a suggested schedule.
 Actual course selections should be made with the advice and consent of an academic advisor.
 While accurately portraying the information contained in the college catalog, this form is not considered a legal substitute for that document.
 Students should become familiar with the catalog in effect at the time in which they entered the institution.

-Note: Students completing a major with an emphasis in Secondary Education are required to complete a minor in Education and to meet all other requirements outlined by the Teacher Education Program.
+Note: Students completing a major with a concentration in Secondary Education are required to complete a minor in Education and to meet all other requirements outlined by the Teacher Education Program.

 *COMR 103 is required for admission into the Teacher Education Program.